 An HSBC Rewards point is worth $0.005 when redeemed for travel, so that adds up to $649 in total value* in the first year.
 Conditions apply.

-Rewards earnings: Earn 3% in travel rewards on all eligible travel purchases* (6 Points per $1) and earn 1.5% in travel rewards on all other eligible purchases* (3 Points per $1).
+Rewards earnings: Earn 3% in travel rewards on all eligible travel purchases* (6 points per $1); 2% in travel rewards on all eligible gas, grocery, and drugstore purchases* (4 points per $1); and 1% in travel rewards on all other eligible purchases* (2 points per $1).

 Additional Perks: No foreign transaction fees, $100 annual travel enhancement credit*, complimentary membership to Mastercard Travel Pass provided by DragonPass, travel insurance coverage